ibm-cloud-docs/BlockStorage/provisioning-block_storage.md

 7. Click **Specify Snapshot Space Size** and select the snapshot size from the list.
 This space is in addition to your usable space.
 For snapshot space considerations and recommendation, read [Ordering Snapshots](/docs/BlockStorage?topic=BlockStorage-orderingsnapshots).
 8. Choose your **OS Type** from the list.<br/>

    This selection is based on the operating system that your host is running on and it cannot be modified later.
-For example, your server is Ubuntu or RHEL, select Linux.
+For example, your server is Ubuntu or RHEL, select Linux&reg;.
 If your host is a Windows 2012 or Windows 2016 server, select the Windows 2008+ option from the list.
 For more information about various Windows options, see the [FAQ](/docs/BlockStorage?topic=BlockStorage-block-storage-faqs#windowsOStypes).
    {:tip}
 9. On the right, review your order summary, and apply your Promo Code if you have one.